Dylbeaner/SharifShafi/README.md

 # SharifShafi
-This is a repo for a portfolio-style website for Sharif Shafi.
+This is a repository for a portfolio-style website for Sharif Shafi.

+# Author: Musa Dailey

+# 5/14/2025